axeluhl/sailing-analytics/java/com.tractrac.clientmodule/README.txt

  when the client is online again, it can't reuse the same race because it is in an internal wrong status (Reported by Thomas Scott, 19/06/2018)
  - The live delay is not propagated (sometimes).
-This feature has been reimplemented and now the value is attached and send with the race object using the same approach used to transmit the race start time or the tracking start time (Reported by Axel Uhl, 19/06/2018)
+This feature has been reimplemented and now the value is attached and sent with the race object using the same approach used to transmit the race start time or the tracking start time (Reported by Axel Uhl, 19/06/2018)

 ********************************************